Design an Ad Click Aggregator

 Design a URL Shortener

 Difficulty: Easy.
-Category: System Design.
+Category: Foundational.

 Design a service like bit.ly that takes long URLs and creates short, unique aliases.
 When users visit the short URL, they are redirected to the original.
 Consider scale (billions of URLs), latency (sub-100ms redirects), and analytics (click tracking).